kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 This is not the same as writing code for machines instead of humans.
 The best part is that human readability and machine legibility often align.
 That is exactly what makes the idea compelling.

-## Frameworks May Need to Expose More Build Artifacts Intentionally
+## Frameworks May Need to Expose More Build Artifacts Intentionally { #build-artifacts }

 In the future, frameworks may treat generated graphs, route tables, mapper code, and dependency metadata as first-class tooling surfaces.
 Not only for IDEs.
 For agents.
 An agent might ask: